Aotearoa and Conservation

 How well do you know New Zealand’s pest species?

 Did you know that you can also identify different species through their poo?
+Read about that and do the fun activity sheet!

 Quiz: Why was I Introduced?
 Learn about why different mammals were introduced to Aotearoa through this quiz!